 Risk: A seat back that fails to lock may not properly restrain an occupant during a crash, increasing the risk of injury.

 Fix: Dealers will replace the return springs in the seat back recliner assemblies, free of charge.
-Owner notification letters are expected to be mailed April 20, 2026.
+Interim letters notifying owners of the safety risk were mailed April 27, 2026.
+Additional letters will be sent once the final remedy is available.
 Owners may contact Toyota’s customer service at 1-800-331-4331.
 Toyota's numbers for this recall are 26TB06 and 26TA06.

 Real complaints filed with NHTSA by Toyota Highlander owners.
 These reports help identify common issues and potential safety concerns.